Healthy Homes Assessment Heretaunga

 Heretaunga Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
-You must make sure there is somewhere to allow surface, rain or ground water, and to prevent it from getting inside.
-When it comes to moisture and damp it is frequently the concerns you don’t notice that could be a huge problem and cause damages to your investment and harming your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface, rain or ground water, and prevent it from getting into the building.
+When it comes to moisture and damp it is usually not apparent that it could become a major issue, causing damage to your investment and harming your tenant’s well-being.

-Rental properties should be equipped with efficient drainage for the removal of the stormwater and surface waters, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that water is able to go, and it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties must have efficient drainage for the removal of rainwater, storm water and groundwater, with the proper outfall or runoff.
+Making sure the water has a place to go, and also that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-Ground moisture barriers are typically a polythene sheet laid over the ground to stop any moisture in the ground from getting into the property.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to stop any moisture in the ground from accumulating into the building.
 It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection